japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 `JobGroupCancelled` is a `DAGSchedulerEvent` that triggers <<handleJobGroupCancelled, handleJobGroupCancelled>> (on a separate thread).

-NOTE: `JobGroupCancelled` is posted when DAGScheduler is informed (through xref:scheduler:DAGScheduler.adoc#cancelJobGroup[cancelJobGroup]) that xref:ROOT:SparkContext.adoc#cancelJobGroup[`SparkContext` was requested to cancel a job group].
+NOTE: `JobGroupCancelled` is posted when DAGScheduler is informed (through scheduler:DAGScheduler.md#cancelJobGroup[cancelJobGroup]) that ROOT:SparkContext.md#cancelJobGroup[`SparkContext` was requested to cancel a job group].

 === [[handleJobGroupCancelled]] `handleJobGroupCancelled` Handler